How to tie pointe shoes

 Preparing your pointe shoes lays the groundwork for a secure and comfortable fit.
 Start by firmly sewing the ribbons onto the boots.
 This will stabilize the foot and prevent unwanted movement during performances.
 Well-sewn ribbons keep and tie your pointe shoes in place, supporting intricate ballet movements.

-After sewing the remaining length of the ribbons, check the remaining length of ribbons to ensure they are manageable.
+After sewing the remaining length of the ribbons, check the remaining length to ensure they are manageable.
 If the remaining ribbons are too long, shorten them to facilitate easier tucking and prevent fraying.

 Tying pointe shoe ribbons firmly to shoes is crucial not just for aesthetics but for the support and stability of your feet.
 Properly tied pointe shoe ribbons can mean the difference between flawless and painful performance.
 Make sure to tie pointe shoe ribbons to shoes with ribbons that are tight enough to hold but not so tight as to cut off circulation.